 Optionally, you can make 13 more prayers of green color that are the prayers for our Mother Earth.

 Material needed: Max 3 Meters of String or Wool, Cloth in each color, Scissors, Tobacco, Herbs, Candle

 Each colour represents a different direction and thus quality.

-Start with the Yellow (East), then White or Black (North), then Red (West), then Blue (South).
+Start with the Yellow (East), then White (North), then Red (West), then Blue (South).
 Optionally another 13 in Green for the Earth.
 You will finish one colour/direction/prayer blessing (all 13 prayers of one colour) before moving onto the next colour/direction prayer blessing.
 You can take a break whenever you need to.

 Yellow/ the East - TLAHUIZTLAMPA: where dwells QUETZALCOATL, symbolizing intelligence, knowledge and wisdom.
 It is the place of light, brightness and confidence to emerge decisively whenever darkness falls on us.
 It radiates security and kindness.
 The place of the rising sun, new beginnings, new birth, the seed, the dawn, the coming of light.

 White /the North - MICTLAMPA: White, where dwells TEZCATLIPOCA "the smoking mirror" Mictlancihuatl and Mictlantecuhtli, the lords of the dead, is the place of our ancestral genetic memory.
 Place where our ancestors rest in stillness.
 It is also the direccion where we can ask for phisical, mental, emotional and spiritual healing.
 It transmits a sense of deep reflection and a spirit of constant renewal.
 Place of our Ancestors, of the prayer, the Chanupa (sacred pipe) and the white Buffalo Calf Woman.

 Red/ the West - CIHUATLAMPA: where dwells XIPE TOTEC, the lord of life, death and resurrection.
 The direction of greatfulness, when the sun goes down it is a blessing for the next day.
 It represents renovation.
 It is also the place of the warrior and earth women, and of the cihuateteo (“Divine Women”) where the spirits of women live, who died in childbirth.
 Here dwells the energy that is needed at birth or in the fight/war.
 Transmission of qualities of sensitivity, intuition and ability to command and administration.
 The place of the Setting Sun, letting go, Death, the Warrior Woman.